 For a long time I thought so myself.
 That only through great emotional and/or physical pain do you become a great artist.
 I thought suffering to be inexorably tied to an artist’s destiny.
 But then I reconsidered, and you can read all about it here.

-Then I realized that the so called secret ingredient was empathy.
-Most often than not, it’s difficult to identify in one’s work.
-Empathy, I believe, is acquired.
+I realized that the so called secret ingredient was empathy, which, I believe, is acquired.
 At least, at a certain level.

 For instance, an artist’s most astonishing ability is that he can write about people who are entirely different from him and situations he never experienced.
 He can write about what he doesn’t know, mostly because he is willing to become someone else, even if it is for only a few moments.